transmission-remote-gui/transgui/readme.txt

 FIXED SHORTCUTS

-Alt + 1 : All Torrents
+Alt + 1: All Torrents
-Alt + 2 : Downloading
+Alt + 2: Downloading
-Alt + 3 : Completed
+Alt + 3: Completed
-Alt + 4 : Active
+Alt + 4: Active
-Alt + 5 : Inactive
+Alt + 5: Inactive
-Alt + 6 : Stopped
+Alt + 6: Stopped
-Alt + 7 : Error
+Alt + 7: Error
-Alt + 8 : Waiting
+Alt + 8: Waiting
-Alt + S : Searchbox (filter torrents by keywords) - Esc cancel filter and clean the box.
+Alt + S: Search box (filter torrents by keywords) - Esc cancels the filter and clears the box.
-Alt + G : Info Pane - General Tab
+Alt + G: Info Pane - General Tab
-Alt + K : Info Pane - Trackers Tab
+Alt + K: Info Pane - Trackers Tab
-Alt + P : Info Pane - Peers Tab
+Alt + P: Info Pane - Peers Tab
-Alt + F : Info Pane - Files Tab
+Alt + F: Info Pane - Files Tab

 ADVANCED PARAMETERS

-There are some parameters in the transgui.ini file, that can not be modified via the GUI.
+There are some parameters in the transgui.ini file that cannot be modified via the GUI.
-More info on: https://github.com/transmission-remote-gui/transgui/issues/924  (File Manager & Shortcuts) , https://github.com/transmission-remote-gui/transgui/issues/1020  (User Defined Menu -Windows Only-) and https://github.com/transmission-remote-gui/transgui/issues/1070  (.torrent Auto Opening)
+More info on: https://github.com/transmission-remote-gui/transgui/issues/924 (File Manager & Shortcuts), https://github.com/transmission-remote-gui/transgui/issues/1020 (User-Defined Menu -Windows Only-) and https://github.com/transmission-remote-gui/transgui/issues/1070 (.torrent Auto Opening)

 [Interface]
 ; Maximum number of elements in the folder history list MaxFoldersHistory=10

 [Interface]
-;In Linux/MacOs Only if "Open Container Folder" give you error FileOpenDoc=0
+; If "Open Container Folder" gives you an error, try the nondefault value for your platform ; Linux: FileOpenDoc=0 (default 1)
+; macOS: FileOpenDoc=1 (default 0)

 [Interface]
-;Alternate File Manager (Windows Only) FileManagerDefault={Full path to your File Manager .exe}
+; Alternate File Manager (Windows Only) FileManagerDefault={Full path to your File Manager .exe}
-FileManagerDefaultParam={Alternate parameters, could be left blank}
+FileManagerDefaultParam={Alternate parameters (may be left blank)}

 [Interface]
-;System Wide Shortcut key (Windows Only) GlobalHotkey={Virtual Key Code} full list here http://docwiki.embarcadero.com/RADStudio/Seattle/en/Virtual_Key_Codes (Plus VK_A...VK_Z and VK_0..VK_9)
+; System-wide Shortcut key (Windows Only)
+; Full list: https://docwiki.embarcadero.com/RADStudio/Seattle/en/Virtual_Key_Codes (Plus VK_A...VK_Z and VK_0..VK_9)
+GlobalHotkey={Virtual Key Code}
-GlobalHotkeyMod={Modifier Key} [MOD_SHIFT , MOD_CONTROL , MOD_ALT , MOD_WIN alone or combined with + sign]
+; MOD_SHIFT, MOD_CONTROL, MOD_ALT, MOD_WIN alone or combined with a + sign
+GlobalHotkeyMod={Modifier Key}

 [Interface]
-WatchLocalFolder= {LOCAL Folder to watch for torrent files}
+WatchLocalFolder={LOCAL Folder to watch for torrent files}
-WatchDestinationFolder= {REMOTE destination where the data would be saved if missing or empty last destination folder is used}
+WatchDestinationFolder={REMOTE destination where the data would be saved; if this value is missing or empty, the last destination folder is used}
-WatchInterval=1 {Time period in MINUTES between folder scans for torrents, may be fractional values 0,50 = 30 seconds}
+; Time period in MINUTES between folder scans for torrents ; Fractional values are allowed; use 0.5 or 0,5 for 30 seconds, depending on locale WatchInterval=1

 [Shortcuts]
-;Modify all the shortcuts of the GUI here
+; Modify all the shortcuts of the GUI here

 [Usermenu]
 Caption1={Caption in the menu}
-ExeName1={Full path to the program .exe you want to add to menu}
+ExeName1={Full path to the program .exe you want to add to the menu}
-Params1="%s" {Usually "%s" but some programs may require additional parameters}
+; Usually "%s" but some programs may require additional parameters Params1="%s"
-Caption2={same for item 2}
+Caption2={Same for item 2}
-ExeName2={same for item 2}
+ExeName2={Same for item 2}
-Params2={same for item 2}
+Params2={Same for item 2}

 [StatusBarPanels]
-;Customize the width of the statusbar panels to fit your language ;0 is the left most panel and 7 is the right most panel.
+; Customize the width of the status bar panels to fit your language ; 0 is the leftmost panel and 7 is the rightmost panel.
 0=327
 1=152
 2=152